-- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence and disturbance in the Area; - allow scientific research on the marine environment while ensuring protection from over-sampling; - allow other scientific research within the Area provided it will not compromise the values for which the Area is protected; - Allow visits for educational and outreach purposes (such as documentary reporting (visual, audio or written) or the production of educational resources or services) provided such activities are for compelling reasons that cannot be served elsewhere and will not compromise the values for which the Area is protected; - allow visits for management purposes in support of the aims of the management plan.
+- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence and disturbance in the Area; - allow scientific research on the marine environment while ensuring protection from over-sampling; - allow other scientific research within the Area provided it will not compromise the values for which the Area is protected; - allow visits for educational and outreach purposes (such as documentary reporting (visual, audio or written) or the production of educational resources or services) provided such activities are for compelling reasons that cannot be served elsewhere and will not compromise the values for which the Area is protected; - prevent or minimize the possibility of introduction of non-native species (e.g. alien plants, animals and microbes) to the Area; - allow visits for management purposes in support of the aims of the management plan.